 Other doctors and researchers have argued that the minimum body mass index (BMI) score for obesity should be lowered from 30 to 25 for South Asians.
 The Glasgow team says their research suggests that to achieve better health, health guidelines should take ethnicity into account.

 “The fact that South Asians' increased insulin resistance and blood sugar levels are strongly associated with their lower fitness levels, and that increasing physical activity is the only way to increase fitness, suggests that South Asians may need to engage in greater levels of physical activity than Europeans to achieve the same levels of fitness and minimize their diabetes risk,” Gill said.

 But is it really possible to use racial profiling for good?
 The Western world has a rocky track record.

 A second major hurdle for South Asian men is poor access to medical care in Scotland.
-A 2008 study published in the British Medical Journal found that gaining access to medical care for South Asians with life-limiting illnesses was difficult because of, among other things, “institutional and, occasionally, personal racial and religious discrimination.”
+A 2008 study published in the found that gaining access to medical care for South Asians with life-limiting illnesses was difficult because of, among other things, “institutional and, occasionally, personal racial and religious discrimination.”